S&P 500 closes little changed as "meme stocks" extend rally

-All three major U.S. stock indexes ended the range-bound session near flat or higher, with the S&P 500 (.SPX) and the Dow (.DJI) closing within about 0.5% of record highs.
+All three major U.S. stock indexes ended the range-bound session near flat or higher, with the S&P 500 and the Dow closing within about 0.5% of record highs.

-The tech-laded Nasdaq Composite (.IXIC) fared best, with Amazon.com Inc (AMZN.O) and Apple Inc (AAPL.O) providing the biggest boost.
+The tech-laded Nasdaq Composite fared best, with Amazon.com Inc and Apple Inc providing the biggest boost.

 “We’re waiting for inflation numbers, waiting for more from the (Federal Reserve), waiting for earnings season,” said Paul Nolte, portfolio manager at Kingsview Asset Management in Chicago.
 “There’s not a lot motivating the market today.”